pyflummox/Destiny_2/README.md

 'f' for dismantle

 To run the exe you can run it through a shell or double click on it in Windows.

+Future Features:
+I have created a small update to use Twilio to send a text message when the program is complete.
+I have chosen not to put this source code out as this isn't a standard and is hardcoded.
+Also, each phone number needs to be registered in Twilio before it will send messages.
+If you are interested in this feature. please contact me via github or **discord: pyFlummox#6248**